sofawho/np-init/README.md

-> Easily start a npm package from scratch.
+> Easily start a npm package from Scratch.